Cerement/cerement.github.io/_posts/2020-01-07-tutorial-working-with-custom-package-in-unity-2019-2.md

 }
 ```

-Than get back to the Unity editor, you will see the editor is resolving the packages you just add.
+Then get back to the Unity editor, you will see the editor is resolving the packages you just add.

 ### Updating Packages